Safety while traveling in Bolivia

 Airport transfers inside Bolivia

-The same recommendations apply to Viru Viru International Airport.
+The same recommendations apply to Viru Viru International Airport in Santa Cruz.

 Other airports in Bolivia handle mostly domestic flights and the arrival and departure times are during the day, so travelers do not have to worry about their safety.

 Tourists are easy targets for pickpockets in Bolivia and criminals are becoming bolder and more cunning, using some very creative ways to separate you from your money.
 Here are some of the ways you could lose your money in Bolivia:

 Purse snatching.
 If you carry a purse, handbag or backpack strapped over just one shoulder, hang it on your chair at a restaurant, or set it down on the ground near your feet for any reason, you could become the victim of a purse snatcher.
 No matter how safe an area seems to be, and no matter how friendly the people around you seem to be, don't do this.
 Instead:

 strap your purse or handbag diagonally across your chest